Heralded entangled state generation enhanced by photon addition and subtraction: Method

-The linear optical interferometer is constructed by cascading multiple beam splitters and phase shifters, enabling the decomposition of any multimode interferometer SU(n) into a sequence of SU(2) transformations\,\cite{Clements:16}.
+The linear optical interferometer is constructed by cascading multiple beam splitters and phase shifters, which allows any multimode interferometer SU(n) to be decomposed into a sequence of SU(2) transformations\,\cite{Clements:16}.
 Heralding measurements are implemented via single-mode photon-number-resolving detections, which project the Gaussian state onto the multimode Fock basis.
-In this framework, the heralding modes conditionally project the output modes onto entangled states—such as Bell or GHZ states—depending on the parameters and measurement outcomes.
+In this framework, the heralding modes conditionally project the output modes onto entangled states, such as Bell or GHZ states—depending on the parameters and measurement outcomes.
 Since the vacuum component inherent in Gaussian states limits the nonclassicality of the heralded states, post-selection on the output modes can be employed to exclude vacuum events.